waterml/blast2hgt/README.md

 Blast2hgt
 ------
 Determine horizontal transfer candidates based on sequence similarity.
 Currently supports BLAST outputs.
-The targets can be proteins, genes or partitial genomic sequences.
+The transfer targets can be proteins, genes or partitial genomic sequences.

 **Note:** A nuclear database is required for horizontal transfered genes/nucleotide sequences;
 And a protein database is required for horizontal transfered proteins;